TAILOR-UoB/new_ways_of_publishing/booksource/content-types/shinylive.md

 ### Shinylive in Quarto

-Shiny and Quarto are both developed by Posit (formearly RStudio).
+Shiny and Quarto are both developed by Posit (formerly RStudio).
 Quarto integrates very well with Shinylive being able to embed any Shinylive application in a Markdown file by writing the source code directly in a directive of the type `{shinylive-python}`.
 There are some options that can be